 The David J. Fitzgerald Museum of Earth Sciences

-The David J. Fitzgerald Museum of Earth Sciences is an educational addition to the Environmental Science department.
+The David J. Fitzgerald Museum of Earth Science is an educational component of the Department of Environmental Science and Sustainability.
 This museum contains exhibits that display the findings of various minerals, fossils and other geological elements.
 Below is a sample of the many items collected over the years that have allowed students and staff to create the captivating museum we have today.

 To see the collection in person, visit us in Garni Science Hall, Second Floor.
 There you will find maps and descriptive infographics that showcase all the samples featured within the cabinets.